 Support & training for schools

 Keep up to date with news from Cambridge and its schools around the world.

 Through the Cambridge IGCSE Sociology syllabus, learners explore aspects of social relationships, processes and structures; as a result, they develop a greater understanding of human societies and the role of continuity and change in social life.
 Learners are encouraged to evaluate critically a variety of different social, economic and political structures, thereby learning more about the sociological method, and developing an ability to assess different forms of information and evidence.

 By relating the syllabus to the local context, teachers can enable learners to apply their developing sociological knowledge and understanding to the analysis of their own lives and their participation in society.

 The syllabus year refers to the year in which the examination will be taken.

-From 2020 this syllabus will only be available in administrative zones 3 and 4.
+Available in administrative zones 3 and 4 only.
 Check the administrative zone for your school.

 From 2020, we have made some changes to the wording and layout of the front covers of our question papers to reflect the new Cambridge International branding and to make instructions clearer for candidates - learn more.

 We provide a wide range of support so that teachers can give their learners the best possible preparation for Cambridge programmes and qualifications.
 For teachers at registered Cambridge schools, support materials for specific syllabuses are available from the School Support Hub (username and password required).

 Sign up for updates about changes to the syllabuses you teach